IonFly/NTP_Status/README.md

 # NTP_Status
-Query current time from any NTP server.
+Query current time from any NTP server using python.